jeffgbutler/SpringOne2019/README.md

         - Settings -> Mappings
         - Dynamic Log Configuration (Turn the PaymentController log to Debug, then off)
         - SpringBoot Trace
     - In app manager, set the logging level for "PaymentController" to "DEBUG".
 Tail the logs to show the debug message from the controller.
-Set the logging leve to "OFF" - show that the message is no longer being generated
+Set the logging level to "OFF" - show that the message is no longer being generated

 # For Developers...
 Show how the application is coded.
 It is a "normal" ASP.NET Core application, with the following additions: